nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 **Note:** `security.acme` also creates a self-signed certificate but if your testing environment can't successfully use ACME to replace it with a valid
       certificate it will always report `simp_le` errors on `nixos-rebuild switch` updates and this is the reason we created a self-signed implementation.

-## Extending your service
+## Using nixcloud.TLS with any service using TLS in NixOS

 Say you want to use `nixcloud.TLS` to manage TLS certificates for you, then this example will help you to do the setup.

-You need to do three things:
+In a nutshell, you need to do three things:

-1. create a nixcloud.TLS.certs."handle" record and pick your operation `mode`
+1. Create a nixcloud.TLS.certs."handle" record and pick your `mode` of operation
-2. reference the `tls_certificate` and `tls_certificate_key` from the global `config`
+2. In the service, reference the `tls_certificate` and `tls_certificate_key` from the global `config`
-3. inject systemd service dependencies
+3. Inject systemd service dependencies

 ### Referencing certificate/key